-One thing you will want to make time for during your one day in Magic Kingdom is Disney Character Meet & Greets.
+One thing you will want to make time for during your day in Magic Kingdom is getting photos and autographs with Disney characters.

-There are several and they will all be on the Times Guide that you will pick up in the front of the park.
+You can find a list of Disney character meet & greets on the My Disney Experience app and on the Times Guide that you can pick up in the front of the park.

 More Rides & Attractions in Another Land

-My pick for afternoon is Liberty Square because there are a few things you can do that will have little to no wait times (Presidents Hall, Ride the Riverboat, Walk around Tom Sawyer Island).
+My pick for the afternoon is Liberty Square because there are a few things you can do that will have little to no wait times (Presidents Hall, Ride the Riverboat, and Tom Sawyer Island).